Is Cape Town Safe for Tourists?

 Please be aware that it is highly unsafe to explore a township on your own during a DIY or self-drive township tour.
 Informal settlements can be intricate to navigate, and apart from the risk of getting lost, you might unintentionally encounter dangerous situations.

-For an authentic experience of everyday life in an informal settlement, consider booking a township tour with a reputable operator like Camissa.
+For an authentic experience of everyday life in an informal settlement, consider booking a township tour with a reputable operator.
 By doing so, you can explore these areas while ensuring your safety and peace of mind.

 Illicit Drugs